 1852 Broadway premiere of Uncle Tom's Cabin, based on the novel about slavery by Harriet Beecher Stowe.

 1928 Birthday of actor Marian Seldes, who appears in nearly two dozen Broadway plays including Deathtrap, Equus, The Chalk Garden, The Milk Train Doesn't Stop Here Anymore, and several plays by Edward Albee, including Tiny Alice and A Delicate Balance.
 Her performance as Julia in A Delicate Balance wins her the 1967 Tony Award as Best Feature Actress in a Play.
-In 2010, Ms. Seldes is also honored with a Tony Award for Lifetime Achievement.
+In 2010, she is honored with a Tony Award for Lifetime Achievement.

 1937 Eva Le Gallienne is Hamlet in a new production of Shakespeare's tragedy, opening at the Cape Playhouse in Massachusetts.
 Also in the cast is future stage legend Uta Hagen, making her professional debut as Ophelia.

 1939 Pulitzer Prize-winning stage and screen writer Sidney Howard is killed in a tractor accident.
 Howard, approximately 48 years old, won the Pulitzer for his 1924 play, They Knew What They Wanted.
 That play would later be made into the Frank Loesser musical, The Most Happy Fella.
 Just before his death, Howard had completed the screenplay for the film, Gone With the Wind.